 So in the end, the dressing up party worked perfectly.
 When Thrym brought out the hammer to consecrate the marriage, a laughing Thor snatched it up and slayed the entire wedding party, including Thrym’s older sister.

 Loki and Odin

 Another story in which Loki becomes closer to the gods is another one involving Odin and Frigg.
 Odin’s lover, Frigg, slipped away and found a cave full of dwarves, who were making all types of necklaces.
 Frigg became obsessed with the jewelry, asking the price of the necklaces to the dwarves.

-It’s quite misogynist and probably wouldn’t be part of of a modernized version of the myth, but the price was that she would have sex with all the dwarves.
+It’s quite a misogynist and probably wouldn’t be part of a modernized version of the myth, but the price was that she would have sex with all the dwarves.
 Frigg conceded, but Loki discovered her infidelity.
-He told Odin, who demanded him to bring the necklace as proof of his claims.
+He told Odin, who demanded he bring the necklace as proof of his claims.

 No real significant consequences to the story of Loki came after this, but it just affirms an increasingly good relationship with the gods.